Venafi/pyVenafi/pytpp/docs/rst/usage/examples/identity.rst

     features = Features(api=api)
     user = features.identity.user.find(name='my_username', limit = 100)
 .. rubric:: Change a Password
+This will set the password of the user.
+If the user did not have a previous password then you are not required to provide an old_password

 .. code-block:: python

     from pytpp import Features, Authenticate